 About our Trustees

 Tony Jones is the most significant figure in independent film exhibition in the East of England region.
-Besides pursuing a long and successful career establishing and programming art house world and independent cinema, he also became involved with the Cambridge Film Festival in 1981 and has run the festival since then as Festival Director.
-Tony also founded and continues to direct the Cambridge Film Trust which delivers the festival.
+Besides pursuing a long and successful career establishing and programming art house world and independent cinema, he became involved with the Cambridge Film Festival in 1981 and run it as Festival Director until 2019.
+Tony also founded the Cambridge Film Trust which delivers the festival.

 Tony first became involved in cinema programming in 1968 when he founded the Arts Lab, an independent venue in Birmingham.
 Twelve years later he became programming manager for the Arts Cinema in Market Passage, Cambridge, which he built up to become the UK's highest-grossing single-screen venue outside of London.